Rachel Burley Stower, Health and Social Care Solicitor, answers Case Managers’ questions on Community Care Law.

 Special Educational Provision for disabled children in their EHCP must be secured by the Local Authority and cannot be charged for.
 However, the situation for children’s social care under the Children Act 1989 and Chronically Sick and Disabled Persons Act 1970 is less clear cut than it is for adult clients.
 Most Local Authorities do not attempt to charge children.
-However, our solicitors can advise if social services attempt to charge against the PI trust.
+However, our solicitors can advise if social services attempt to charge your client against the PI trust.

 Yes: one of my cases involved Patsy, a young woman with birth injuries.
 She had a 24-hour care package which was funded through her PI settlement.
 However, due to the increasing cost of care and a reduction in her capital, she was struggling to meet costs.
 On investigation, I found that the Local Authority had assessed Patsy, but refused to fund her care due to her PI settlement.

 I sent a challenge letter, pointing out the charging regulations and disregards.
 Social Services backed down and put a funded care package in place.

 Yes.
 Another client I assisted was a man who had sustained two brain injuries – one at birth and one a few years later, after contracting meningitis, and had a PI settlement.
 My client needed 24-hour care and having bought a disability-adapted property for him to live in, the remaining settlement was insufficient to meet his care needs for life.
 This became a problem as his mother could not fully contribute to his unpaid care as she grew older.